 The course tuition fee is US$300.
 Course fees include access to all course materials, expert support, assignments as well as postage and packaging of a certificate.
 There is a limited amount of partial scholarships available for applicants from developing countries, based on financial need.

-The deadline for application is 25th May 2018.
-While full tuition payment is due on 28thMay 2018.
+The deadline for application is 15th February 2023.
+While full tuition payment is due on 16th February 2023.
 However, applications will be accepted on a first-come-first-serve basis.
-Applications received after this deadline will be considered as late application.
+You can also submit online application form at https://justicegroup.org/submit-your-application-form/.